Trams in New Zealand: History

-In 1862 the first horse tramway in New Zealand, between Nelson and the port, opened as part of the Dun Mountain Railway, built to export ore from the mine in the hills above Nelson.
+In 1862, the first horse tramway in New Zealand, between Nelson and the port, opened as part of the Dun Mountain Railway, built to export ore from the mine in the hills above Nelson.
 The legislation enabling the Dun Mountain Railways required a passenger service to be provided, which commenced from 7 May 1862 using a horse-drawn carriage, known as the "City Bus."
 The service closed in 1901 after a proposal to electrify it was defeated.
-Other horse-drawn tram systems were built on the West Coast of the South Island, where a gold rush started in 1864.
-Horse-drawn tramways could be found in Westport, Charleston, Brighton, Greymouth, Paroa, Marsden, Kumara, Arahura, Hokitika, Kaniere and Ross.
+Other horse-drawn tramway systems were built on the West Coast of the South Island, where a gold rush started in 1864.
+Horse-drawn tramways could be found in Westport, Charleston, New Brighton, Greymouth, Paroa, Marsden, Kumara, Arahura, Hokitika, Kaniere and Ross.

 At Grahamstown (now Thames) in the North Island where gold had also been found, a steam tramway to Tararu was opened on 2 December 1871, but closed on 11 November 1874, due to there being "not sufficient traffic".
 A steam locomotive for the tramway was built at Mechanics Bay in 1872 by Fraser and Tinne.
 A steam-tram commenced service in Wellington in August 1878, claiming to be the first "steam-hauled street tramway in the Southern Hemisphere."

-Horse-drawn lines also opened in the main centres; Auckland and Devonport in 1886, Dunedin 1879 and Christchurch 1880.
-The first electric tram ran to Maori Hill, Dunedin in 1900, and the tram systems in the main centres were all electrified in the 1900s.
+Horse-drawn tram lines also opened in the main centres; Auckland and Devonport in 1886, Dunedin in 1879 and Christchurch in 1880.
+The first electric tram ran to Maori Hill, Dunedin in 1900, and the tramway systems in the main centres were all electrified in the 1900s.
 Dunedin also had several Cable Car lines to various suburbs and Wellington still has the Wellington Cable Car (actually a funicular) to Kelburn.

-Most twentieth-century systems were electric with overhead wires, apart from the Takapuna (Auckland) steam tramway (1910–1927) and Gisborne, which had two battery-electric trams (1913–1929).
-The only system to be closed during this period was Napier, in 1931 after the Napier earthquake.
-Several long suburban lines were replaced by buses, e.g. Christchurch City to Richmond, Burwood and North Beach in 1934, and to Linwood in 1936.
+Most 20th-century systems were electric with overhead wires, apart from the Takapuna (Auckland) steam tramway (1910–1927) and Gisborne, which had two battery-electric trams (1913–1929).
+The only system to be closed down during this period was Napier, in 1931 after the Napier earthquake.
+Several long suburban tramway lines were replaced by buses, e.g. Christchurch City to Richmond, Burwood and North Beach in 1934, and to Linwood in 1936.

-During the 1950s and early 1960s all the tramway systems were replaced by buses or trolleybuses: Wanganui (1950), Invercargill (1952), Christchurch and New Plymouth (1954), Auckland and Dunedin (1956) and Wellington (1964).
-This followed a general international trend, especially in North American and British cities.
-The traditional tram systems of the period were perceived as a slow and outdated means of transport, characterized by inflexible routes and expensive infrastructure maintenance.
+During the 1950s and early 1960s, all the tramway systems were replaced by buses or trolley-buses: Wanganui (1950), Invercargill (1952), Christchurch and New Plymouth (1954), Auckland and Dunedin (1956) and Wellington (1964).
+This followed a general international trend, especially in North American and British towns and cities.
+The traditional tramway systems of the period were as perceived as a slow and outdated means of transport, characterized by inflexible routes and expensive infrastructure maintenance.
 In Wellington, there was significant opposition to the closure of the last tramway system in New Zealand, and the final decision to disestablish the remaining lines followed on a public referendum in 1959.

-All trolleybus systems in New Zealand have now been closed: Christchurch (1956), New Plymouth (1967), Auckland (1980), Dunedin (1982) and Wellington (2017).
+All trolley-bus systems in New Zealand have now been closed down: Christchurch (1956), New Plymouth (1967), Auckland (1980), Dunedin (1982) and Wellington (2017).